Seattle-based mastering • 5-star rated by 80+ independent artists • Apple Digital Masters certified • Top 1% worldwide

 The Wright Balance Method is the philosophy that guides every mastering decision I make.
 Developed over the course of more than 1,600 releases, it reflects a simple but often overlooked truth: the best masters don’t call attention to themselves—they serve the music.

 I’ve always been inspired by legendary engineers like Bob Ludwig, whose work embodies musicality, transparency, and unwavering consistency.
-That influence shaped my belief that great mastering isn’t about showcasing the engineer—it’s about ensuring the artist’s vision comes through clearly and beautifully, every time.
-This philosophy comes to life through three core principles that shape every master I deliver.
+That influence shaped my belief that great mastering isn’t about showcasing the engineer—it’s about helping the artist’s vision reach the listener with clarity, strength, and emotional weight.

 The Three Pillars of The Wright Balance Method